-You can get your scoops at The Scoop in a waffle cone, cake cone or cup.
+You can get your scoops at The Scoop in a waffle cone, cake cone, or cup.
 And you can expect special features occasionally like hand-made ice cream sandwiches.
-The Scoop will be open Monday through Sunday from 3 pm to 9 pm on weekdays and noon to 9 pm on weekends.
+The Scoop will be open Monday through Sunday from 3 pm to 9 pm on weekdays and from noon to 9 pm on weekends.

-How Cream Rises to the Top.
+How Cream Rises to the Top

-Carr’s good taste goes back to sweet childhood memories of local mom and pop ice cream shops in Lee’s Summit.
+Carr’s good taste goes back to sweet childhood memories of local mom-and-pop ice cream shops in Lee’s Summit.
 By the age of 16, the restaurant industry had scooped him up and put him on management tracks at Applebee’s and then Houlihan’s before he eventually crossed paths with Martin City restaurateur Matt Moore, owner of the fast-growing Martin City Brewing Company empire.

 “I joined Matt about four years ago and I’ve learned so much from him,” says Carr.
 “He’s invested so much in Martin City and is happy to share his knowledge about what it takes to succeed.”